-As growth in house and flat prices have levelled off, owners and investors can no long take automatic and consistent increasing values for granted.
+As growth in house and flat prices have leveled off, owners and investors can no longer take automatic and consistent increasing values for granted.

-Therefore it has become vital to understand how the costs of maintaining your flat will affect the prices - how payments to freeholders and other 3rd parties is reducing the value of your property.
+Therefore it has become important to understand how the costs of maintaining your flat will affect the prices - how payments to freeholders and other 3rd parties are reducing the current value of your property.

 For example, just a £100 per year increase in your ground rent can knock off £20,000 from the value of your leasehold property.

-Understanding this, will give you a better knowing of what your flat is actually worth and allow you to take actions to increase the value of your property – by reducing the unnecessary payments where possible.
+Understanding this relationship will allow you to better calculate what your flat is actually worth and to take actions to increase the value of your property.

 Figure 1: House price increases have begun to flatten since the start of 2017